-- NOP has not yet explicitly identified allowable chelating agents to be connected with the allowed micronutrients. - NOP has not yet explicitly identified raw materials from which allowable chelating agents will be permitted to be formed. - (6).
+• NOP has not yet explicitly identified allowable chelating agents to be connected with the explicitly-permitted trace metal salts, and, at a deep level of detail,

+• NOP has not yet explicitly identified raw materials from which allowable chelating agents will be permitted to be formed.

+(6).
 Put briefly, we form a chelating agent by using the simplest, smallest, nature-identical raw materials in the universe.

-We note that even nature-identical raw materials might be classified as 'synthetic' substances by NOP; but since these nature-identical raw-materials are intended, exclusively, for reaction with metallic salts, themselves previously classified as synthetic, there would seem to be no difference in organic status for the finished chelate product through the use of nature-identical raw materials ie the finished chelate will always be 'synthetic' when the metallic salts are synthetic
+We note that even nature-identical raw materials might be classified as 'synthetic' substances by NOP; but since these nature-identical raw-materials are intended, exclusively, for reaction with metallic salts, themselves previously classified as synthetic, there would seem to be no difference in organic status for the finished chelate product through the use of nature-identical raw materials ie the finished chelate will always be 'synthetic' when the raw material metallic salts are synthetic

-- The citric acid we use to from the salt which acts as a chelating agent is the simplest and smallest polycarboxylic acid in the universe. - The alkali we use to form a salt with citric acid (ammonium hydroxide) is the smallest and simplest organic-chemistry alkali in the universe.
+- The amino acid we use to form the salt which acts as a chelating agent is the simplest and smallest amino acid in the universe (glycine). - The alkali we use to form a salt with glycine (ammonium hydroxide) is the smallest and simplest organic-chemistry alkali in the universe.